JWST Coronagraphic Observation Planning

 - You will need to have in mind the systematic limit of coronagraphic performance, as expressed by the limiting contrast, which is a function of the apparent separation between host and companion.
 Evaluating limiting contrast may help you decide on such matters as whether the highest quality PSF subtraction is needed, which might drive you to consider whether the extra time needed to employ the small grid dither technique is "worth it" for your science.

 - When you have addressed these considerations, you are ready to enter your observations into APT and craft your actual observing program.
 You may wish to review the concept of coronagraphic sequences and their purpose.
 Collecting all relevant observations for a given coronagraphic sequence in its own APT observation folder will help to keep your proposal organized.
-For a general overview, see JWST High-Contrast Imaging in APT.
+For a general overview, see HCI APT Instructions.
 For detailed, step-by-step help, see these APT template guide articles: NIRCam Coronagraphic Imaging, MIRI Coronagraphic Imaging, and NIRISS Aperture Masking Interferometry.